Understanding the Role of Coconut Oil for Crepey Skin

 References and Sources

-1. Virgin coconut oil anti-inflammatory properties - PMC Article PMC6335493
+1. Virgin coconut anti-inflammatory properties - PMC Article PMC6335493

-3. Plant oils for skin barrier repair - PMC Article PMC5796020
+3. Oils for skin barrier - PMC Article PMC5796020

 4. Crepey skin causes and treatment - Cleveland Clinic

-5. Collagen and aging research - PMC Article PMC8824545
+5. Collagen and mature research - PMC Article PMC8824545

 Medical Disclaimer